maxdml/psp/README.md

 - In /psp/Shremote_cfgs/config, update:
     - ssh_config.yml: set cloudlab username
     - hosts.yml: update "addr" for each machine (e.g., clnode42)
-    - dirs.yml: set "log_dir" to a desirable path on cloudlab for storing results
 - In /psp/Shremote_cfgs/shinjuku.yml, update the server MAC address ("server_net.mac" field)

 Send a dummy ssh command to each of the node to validate their certificate.